BrittneyOleniacz/USGS_Earthquakes/README.md

 2. To better correlate the focus of the earthquakes with the geologic features and surface characteristics, a map created with Light Detection and Ranging (LIDAR), both topograhic and bathymetric, remote sensing should be incorporated into this map.
 3. To better visualize the influence of tectonics has on natural disasters, more than earthquakes must be considered, such as volcanism, mountain building, tsunamis, and additionally, earthquakes caused by human inference of the earth's geological processes.
 4. The direction and speed of the plates, much like Stegman's map above, should be incorporated into the map.
-5. Geologic age ranges of the continental crust should be overlayed to observe the relationship between age and tectonic stability.
+5. Geologic age ranges of the continental crust, even subsurface bedrock lithology, should be overlayed to observe the relationship between age and tectonic stability.
+For instance, some of the oldest bedrock is found in the North American craton where there is a lack of tectonic activity.